aws-asean-builders/aws-summit2019-techfest/module-1/README.md

 All buckets created in Amazon S3 are fully private by default.
 In order to be used as a website accessible only through CloudFront, we need to create an S3 [Bucket Policy](https://docs.aws.amazon.com/AmazonS3/latest/dev/example-bucket-policies.html) that indicates objects stored within this new bucket may be accessed by only your CloudFront origin access identity that you create.

-The JSON document for the necessary bucket policy is located at: `~/environment/aws-modern-application-workshop/module-1/aws-cli/website-bucket-policy.json`.
+The JSON document for the necessary bucket policy is located at: `~/environment/aws-summit2019-techfest/module-1/aws-cli/website-bucket-policy.json`.
 This file contains two strings that need to be replaced, the Id (indicated with `REPLACE_ME_CLOUDFRONT_ORIGIN_ACCESS_IDENTITY_ID`), and the bucket name above (indicated with `REPLACE_ME_BUCKET_NAME`).

 First we need to get the CloudFront Access Identity.
-You can check on the status of the CloudFront distribution by using the CLI command:
+You can use the CLI command below:

 ```
-aws cloudfront list-distributions
+aws cloudfront list-distributions --query 'DistributionList.Items[*].{Id:Id, DomainName:DomainName, Comment:Comment, Status:Status, OriginAccessIdentity:Origins.Items[0].S3OriginConfig}'
 ```

-Note the `DomainName` as that will be your web site.
-After CloudFront creates your distribution, the value of `Status` will change from In Progress to Deployed.
+If you have multiple distributions, you will see multiple outputs.
+The one created by theh core stack you deployed earlier will have the `Comment` field set to `"CloudFront Distribution for Mysfits lab."`.
+Note the `CloudFrontDomainName` as you will use that to access your web site.
+The value of `Status` should be set to Deployed.
 For more information, see [Testing a Web Distribution](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/distribution-web-testing.html) in the CloudFront documentation.

 The command output will also display the origin access identity under Origins.

-Example origin configuration:
+Example output configuration:
 ```
-"Origins": {
-    "Items": [
+[
     {
+        ... (other distributions if any)
+    },
+    {
+        "Comment": "CloudFront Distribution for Mysfits lab.",
+        "Status": "Deployed",
+        "Id": "xxxxxxxx",
+        "Origins": [
+            {
                 "S3OriginConfig": {
                     "OriginAccessIdentity": "origin-access-identity/cloudfront/REPLACE_ME_CLOUDFRONT_ORIGIN_ACCESS_IDENTITY_ID"
                 },
                 "OriginPath": "",
                 "CustomHeaders": {
                     "Quantity": 0
                 },
                 "Id": "S3Origin",
                 "DomainName": "REPLACE_ME_BUCKET_NAME.s3.amazonaws.com"
             }
         ],
-    "Quantity": 1
+        "CloudFrontDomainName": "xxxxxxxx.cloudfront.net"
     }
+]
 ```

   * If this was a web site used for more than just testing you should enable logging, and consider the AWS Web Application Firewall (WAF) service to help protect.
 For more information on the other configuration options, see [Values That You Specify When You Create or Update a Web Distribution](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/distribution-web-values-specify.html) in the CloudFront documentation.